 Orofacial myofunctional disorders (OMDs) are inappropriate behaviors and patterns in muscle function and poor habits involving the tongue, lips, jaw, and face.
 Research indicates that there is a prevalence of 38% in the general population to 81% in children exhibiting speech/articulation problems.

-While it is often difficult to pinpoint a single cause of OMD,it can often result from one or more of the
+While it is often difficult to pinpoint a single cause of OMD,it can often result from one or more of the following problems:

 Improper oral habits including thumb, finger or long-term pacifier sucking and/or sippy cup

 Restricted airway due to enlarged tonsils or adenoids; allergies; or chronic nasal obstruction

 Structural or physiological abnormalities such as a short lingual frenum (tongue tie) or abnormally large tongue (macroglossia)

 Neurological or developmental abnormalities

 Improper oral habits

 Examples of Oromyofunctional Disorders:

 Thumb and finger sucking habits